Caroline Beresford, Duchess of Montrose

-Caroline Agnes Beresford, Duchess of Montrose (1818-1894), of 45 Belgrave Square, London, was a notable racehorse owner and socialite, a "wildly extravagant woman" who "strode across the racing scene".
-She was known as the "Red Duchess", from both her scarlet racing colours (inherited from her second husband) and her habit of dressing from head to foot in that colour at race meetings.
+Caroline Agnes Graham, Duchess of Montrose (née Beresford; 21 August 1818 – 16 November 1894), styled Dowager Duchess of Montrose after 1874, was a notable British racehorse owner, aristocrat, and socialite.

+She was described as a "wildly extravagant woman" who "strode across the racing scene", and was popularly known as the "Red Duchess", from both her scarlet racing colours and her habit of dressing from head to foot in that colour at race meetings.
 It was said of her in one of her obituaries that "few women in England create more stir in all classes of society".
 She betted heavily, hardly ever missed attending a race meeting where her horses were competing, and associated almost exclusively with followers of the turf.

 Origins

-She was a daughter of John Beresford, 2nd Baron Decies (1773-1855) by his wife Charlotta Philadelphia Horsley (1783-1852), only daughter and heiress of Robert Horsley (1749-1809) of Bolam Hall, which he built (using stone from the ruined ancient castle on the site) on the estate purchased in 1727 by his father John Horsley.
-Following his wife's inheritance he adopted the additional surname of Horsley in accordance with the terms of the bequest.
-Her grandfather was William Beresford, 1st Baron Decies, Archbishop of Tuam in Ireland, 3rd son of Marcus Beresford, 1st Earl of Tyrone, a title in the peerage of Ireland, and younger brother of George Beresford, 1st Marquess of Waterford.
-She proved herself a true scion of this famous Irish stock, the harum scarum (i.e. reckless, impetuous) family of Beresford, and lived up fully to its reputation for eccentricity.
-"The Beresfords had all profited immensely by the Irish Church.
+She was a daughter of John Beresford, 2nd Baron Decies by his wife Charlotte Philadelphia Horsley, only daughter and heiress of Robert Horsley, of Bolam, Northumberland.
+Her grandfather was William Beresford, 1st Baron Decies, Archbishop of Tuam, third son of Marcus Beresford, 1st Earl of Tyrone and younger brother of George Beresford, 1st Marquess of Waterford.
+One of her brothers was William Horsley Beresford, 3rd Baron Decies.

+She proved herself a true scion of this famous Irish stock, the harum scarum (i.e. reckless, impetuous) family of Beresford; she lived up fully to its reputation for eccentricity as well as equestrian prowess.
+"The Beresfords had all profited immensely from the Irish Church.
 Twenty-eight of them were pensioned on its revenues, receiving nearly $5,000,000 but the Decies had the richest pickings.
 The first Baron Decies was Archbishop of Tuam, which paid him $1,000,000 and both his younger sons got a fat thing from the church".
 "At an early age she developed a reputation for her beauty, her reckless, and her risqué doings".
-Her sister Louisa Elizabeth Horsley-Beresford married Ernest Brudenell-Bruce, 3rd Marquess of Ailesbury.
+Her sister Louisa Elizabeth Horsley Beresford married Ernest Brudenell-Bruce, 3rd Marquess of Ailesbury.